MicrosoftDocs/windows-itpro-docs/windows/deployment/update/windows-update-security.md

 - Antivirus definitions
 - Microsoft Store apps

 This system is initiated when a user interacts with the Windows Update settings page or when an application makes a call into the [WU client service API](/windows/win32/api/_wua/).
-These calls may be made at various times by different parts of Windows and Microsoft applications, such as [Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date), [Microsoft Defender](/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus), and [Plug and Play (PnP)](/windows-hardware/drivers/kernel/introduction-to-plug-and-play).
+These calls may be made at various times by Microsoft applications and different parts of Windows, such as [Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date), [Microsoft Defender](/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus), and [Plug and Play (PnP)](/windows-hardware/drivers/kernel/introduction-to-plug-and-play).

 When such interactions occur, the Windows Update service running on the device will trigger a series of exchanges over the internet with Microsoft's Windows Update servers.
 The general workflow is: